input-output-hk/technical-docs/cardano-tutorials/Shelley-testnet/Exercise-2.md

 We are now ready to sign the transaction and submit it to the chain.

-4. Sign your transaction in *txbody* using the signing key for *payment.addr* (created in Excercise 1) :
+4. Sign your transaction in *txbody* using the signing key for *payment.addr* (created in Exercise 1) :

 ```bash
         cardano-cli shelley transaction sign \